Barteling/TwinCAT-Meets-Project-Euler/README.md

 The project is a TwinCAT stand alone PLC project.
 The PLC project contains a base function block named '[FbProblemSolverBase](ProjectEuler/POUs/Problems/Base/FbProblemSolverBase.TcPOU)' which contains the base logic.
 The results are verified with [TCUnit](https://tcunit.org) in the main program 'PRG_TEST'.

 #### FbProblemSolverBase
-FbProblemSolverBase is loosely base on PLCOpens ETRIG pattern and implements some logic to control states like 'Busy' and 'Done' and has a 'Execute' property to start the problem solving process.
+FbProblemSolverBase is loosely based on PLCOpens ETRIG pattern and implements some logic to control states like 'Busy' and 'Done' and has a 'Execute' property to start the problem solving process.
 The results are returned with a STRING property called: 'Result'.

 #### Problem solver function blocks
 All new problem solving function blocks should inherit from FbProblemSolverBase.
 In the new problem solving function block base simply call the base function block: